levibrooke/bruhdash/README.md

 `$ live-server`

-...which will allow you to use your browser to load your libary at [http://localhost:8080](http://localhost:8080)
+...which will allow you to use your browser to load your library at [http://localhost:8080](http://localhost:8080)

 ###Workflow